2001–2002 India–Pakistan standoff: Diplomacy

 India initiated its diplomatic offensive by recalling Indian high commissioner and the civilian flights from Pakistan were banned.

 Pakistan picked up the war signals and began mobilization of its military and initiated diplomatic talks with US President George W. Bush.
 American Secretary of State Colin Powell engaged with India and Pakistan to reduce tensions.
-In the first week of January, British Prime Minister Tony Blair visited India with a message that he was pressurizing Pakistani President Musharraf.
-The USA declared LeT and JeM as foreign terrorist groups.
+In the first week of January, British prime minister Tony Blair visited India with a message that he was pressurizing Pakistani President Musharraf.
+The US declared LeT and JeM as foreign terrorist groups.

 Musharraf's speech

 On 8 January 2002, Indian Home Minister L. K. Advani visited the US, where he was informed about the contents of the upcoming landmark speech by Musharraf.
 On 12 January 2002, President Pervez Musharraf gave a speech intended to reduce tensions with India.
 He for the first time condemned the attack on Parliament as a terrorist attack and compared it with the 11 September attacks.
 He declared in his speech that terrorism was unjustified in the name of Kashmir and Pakistan would combat extremism on its own soil.
 Pakistan would resolve Kashmir with dialogue and no organization will be allowed to carry out terrorism under the pretext of Kashmir.
 As demanded by India, he also announced plans for the regulation of madrasas and banning the known terrorist groups that were operating out of Pakistan.
-He announced a formal ban on five jihadi organizations, that included Jaish-e-Muhammad and Lashkar-e-Taiba engaged in militancy in Kashmir.
+He announced a formal ban on five jihadi organizations, that included Jaish-e-Mohammed and Lashkar-e-Taiba engaged in militancy in Kashmir.

 Indian decision

-The Indian Prime Minister Atal B. Vajpayee though skeptic of the seriousness of Musharraf's pledges, decided not to carry out the military attack planned for 14 January.
+The Indian prime minister Atal B. Vajpayee though skeptic of the seriousness of Musharraf's pledges, decided not to carry out the military attack planned for 14 January.

 Kaluchak massacre

 Tensions escalated significantly in May 2002.
-On 14 May, three suicidal terrorists attacked an Army camp at Kaluchak near Jammu and killed 34 people and injured fifty more before getting killed, most of the victims were the wives and children of Indian soldiers serving in Kashmir.
+On 14 May, three suicidal terrorists attacked an army camp at Kaluchak near Jammu and killed 34 people and injured fifty more before getting killed, most of the victims were the wives and children of Indian soldiers serving in Kashmir.
 The terrorist incident again revived the chance of a full-blown war.

 On 15 May, PM Vajpayee was quoted in the Indian Parliament saying "Hamein pratikar karna hoga (We will have to counter it)."
 American Deputy Secretary of State, Richard Armitage, quoted the incident as a trigger for further deterioration of the situation.

 The Indian Cabinet had little belief that diplomatic pressure could stop Pakistan's support for the militants in Kashmir.
 India accused Pakistan that it was failing to keep its promise on ending the cross-border terrorism.
 Musharraf's follow-up to his speech on 12 January was observed by India as weak and disingenuous.
 Pakistan did not extradite the terrorist leaders demanded by India, and Lashkar was allowed to continue its operations in Pakistan as a charity with a new name.
 During the spring, jihadi militants started crossing the Line of Control again.